ndrewleonardi2/DogTinder/README.md

 $ npm start
 ```

-To modify the endpoints please edit the endpoint.js within the constants directory
+To modify the endpoints please edit the respective string literals on line 146 and 157 of SearchScreen.js within the screens directory